 The staging of the 27th Summer Universiade gave a new impetus to the development of children’s, youth and university sports not only in Kazan, but all over Russia.
 Kazan has become a well recognisable city on the international sporting stage.
 The city’s achievements in the field of hospitality, namely a newly refurbished airport, well-developed hotel infrastructure, state-of-the-art traffic and transport system, as well as a great number of sports venues are the successful formula behind many high-profile international events that are to be brought to Kazan.

 In 2014, the city hosted major international sporting events such as the INTERSPORT European Championships, IWF Junior World Championships, World Fencing Championships, inaugural edition of the FINA High Diving World Cup, as well as a series of events dedicated to the World Fair Play Awards.

 In 2015, Kazan played host to the 16th FINA World Championships and 16th FINA World Masters Championships, an international aquatics event for amateurs and former professional athletes across different age categories.

 In 2016, the city staged the European Men’s and Women’s Team Badminton Championships, European U15 Badminton Championships, European Judo Championships, European Sambo Championships, one of the legs of the FINA/NVC Diving World Series, Kazan leg of Rugby Europe Women’s Sevens Grand Prix Series, World Deaf Shooting Championships, World Mixed Curling Championship and other events.

 In 2017, Kazan played host to matches of the FIFA Confederations Cup.
-The Tatarstan capital is also in the list of Russian cities for matches of the FIFA World Cup in 2018.
-And in 2019, Kazan is about to organise the 45th edition of the WorldSkills Competition.
+The Tatarstan capital was also in the list of Russian cities for matches of the FIFA World Cup in 2018.
+And in 2019, Kazan hosted the 45th edition of the WorldSkills Competition.